-CED 222 Principles & Techniques of Teaching
+CED 222 Principles and Techniques of Teaching

-Study of the fundamental principles involved in the teaching-learning process, involving preparation of a lesson from proper exegesis of a Bible passage through writing of objectives to selection of appropriate teaching techniques.
+This course is the study of fundamental principles involved in the teaching-learning process, involving preparation of a lesson from proper exegesis of a Bible passage through writing of objectives to selection of appropriate teaching techniques.
 Learning styles research is examined.
 Techniques are explored through hands-on experiences.
+Offered: each semester